How to scale your business using Social Media marketing.

 Here is an example: let’s say I am selling a Jade roller- a beauty face contouring massage roll.

-Now my social media content should reflect what it does to my customers.
+Now my social media content should reflect what it does for my customers.
 I would use videos and posts about why to use a jade roller, how to use the roller, list out the benefits of using the jade roller, and so on.

 What are their pain points?
 How are your products solving that problem for them? – do you notice how your message shifts when you put your customer first?